teknopaul/lmms/FORK_README.md

 ## Ideal eq curve is draw on to the spectrum analiser

 This making it easy to see visually when some frequencies are missing, while mixing.
-Its a fully opinionated curve obviously. based on averaging some eq curves of mastered tracks released on Beatport.
+Its a fully opinionated curve obviously.
+It is based on averaging some eq curves of mastered tracks released on Beatport.
 As good a reference as any for electronic music.

 ![sub-notes](doc-images/ideal-eq-curve.png)